teamdeeson/deeson-dev-challenge/README.md

 If you're up for some extra challenges, why not try the following:

 - Add more style to our design!
 It needs it.
-- Add a load more button (rather than paging) to the listings
+- Add a load more button (rather than paging) to the listings.
-- Add a site search mechanism (perhaps using solr)
+- Add a site search mechanism (perhaps using solr).
-- Add another content type to the site
+- Add another content type to the site.